kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/instrumentation/README.md

 OpenTelemetry Collector:
 - 1 CPU
 - 2 GiB Memory
-- Processor memory limiter: 1000 Mib with a spike limit 256 Mib, and an interval check of one second.
+- Processor memory limiter: 1000 Mib with a spike limit 256 Mib, and an interval check of one second

-Test goal is, find a maximum sustained rate with given default configuration and allocated resources (CPU and Memory).
+Test goal is to find a maximum sustained rate with given default configuration and allocated resources (CPU and memory).

-Test setup in total reach 3248176 (900 traces/sec.) traces with total 162408800 (45K span/sec.) spans.
+The test setup in total reaches 3248176 traces (900 traces/sec.) with total 162408800 spans (45K span/sec.).

 | ![CPU Utilization](assets/cpu.jpg) |
 | :--: |